 Corporations and foundations must appoint an auditor and conduct an audit in accordance with the Auditing Act, Accounting Act and any acts applicable to the corporation or foundation in question.
 The smallest corporations are exempted from the statutory audit obligation.

 An audit covers the audit of the accounting records, financial statements and the administration of a corporation or a foundation.
 After having conducted an audit, the auditor issues an auditor’s report.
 More detailed provisions on the content of an audit and the obligations of an auditor are contained in the Accounting Act.

 Auditing is an essential instrument in ensuring the accuracy and transparency of financial reporting and the reliability of capital markets.
 Auditing is also an important part of companies’ administrative and management systems.
 The credibility of financial information disclosed by auditors is important not only to companies subject to public trading but also to other corporations.
-Even though an auditor primarily performs his/her duties on behalf of the corporation’s owners or members, auditing also benefits other stakeholders, such as debtors and authorities.
+Even though auditors primarily perform their duties on behalf of the corporation’s owners or members, auditing also benefits other stakeholders, such as debtors and authorities.

-The Ministry of Economic Affairs and Employment is responsible for developing auditing legislation and it also makes a proposal to the Government for the composition of the independent Auditing Board operating as part of the new audit oversight body.
+The Ministry of Economic Affairs and Employment is responsible for developing auditing legislation and it also makes a proposal to the Government for the composition of the independent Auditing Board operating as part of the Audit Oversight.
 The board chair and deputy chair are appointed on the ministry’s proposal.
 The board is appointed for a term of three years.

-The entry into force of the new legislation also means that the State Auditing Board of the Ministry of Economic Affairs and Employment has been dissolved.
+The entry into force of the new legislation also means that the State Auditing Board of the Ministry of Economic Affairs and Employment was dissolved.
 The board was responsible for the overall steering, development and supervision of audit activities.

 - The Auditing Act (1141/2015) entered into force on 1 January 2016 and replaced the old Auditing Act (459/2007).